BrianYang2013/JHU_AI_Journey/Coding/README.md

 # About this repo - Coding

 It might be a good idea to read and practice code every day, books or Leetcode.
-Time frame: 2-3 years, through my AI program
+Time frame: 2-3 years, through my AI program.

 Need to warm up and practice:

 * Python, ML packages and framework.
 * Java, Industry
 * C++, Performance and CV (Put in the list)